Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Relating the superfluid weight to the experimental data

 \subsection{Superfluid weight from the tight-binding model}

 As a test of the accuracy of the low-energy model, we can also compute the superfluid weight from the spinful TB model, as shown in Fig. \ref{fig:poids_TB}.
 The chemical potential $\mu$ is defined with respect to the Dirac point of the spinful TB model.
+Note that although one would \textit{a priori} have to use the multi-band formulas given in Ref.\cite{liang_band_2017}, we chose to use the two-band formula given in Eq.(\ref{Poids_geom}) in the following way.
+We took the band dispersions of the full TB model and considered their sum and differences, whose halves give an effective $h_0$ and $h$, respectively.
+We then plug in those along with the quantum metric of the lowest band, coming again from the full TB model, in the two-band formula.
 We see that our qualitative arguments of section \ref{sec:qualitative SFW} hold here as well.
 The geometric contribution shows a divergent behaviour in the $\mu\ll1$meV regime, and precipitously drops to zero when we increase $\mu$.
 The conventional contribution is linear in the chemical potential.
 One difference between Fig. \ref{fig:poids_TB} and the superfluid weight of the low-energy model is that the two contributions become equal for a larger value of $\mu$.
 This may be due to the fact that bands in both the anti-bonding group, despite being $7$eV higher in energy, and the other bonding bands have a non-negligible overlap with the two bands of interest.
 Note that this is also the case for the Berry curvature, where this overlap between the lowest and the highest bands generates a Berry curvature of order $a_0^2$.